PhilipQuirke/verified_transformers/mixed_model.md

 - The first answer token is An+1 (aka A_max, aka **sign**, A7 for 6-digit questions).
 It is always "+" or "-" representing a positive or negative answer
 - Model must pay attention to the **operator** token (+ or -) to understand whether to do a addition or subtraction calculation
 - Model must accurately predict three distinct classes of questions:
   - Addition : Answer is positive.
-A_max is "+"
+A_max is "+".
+Aka ADD
   - Subtraction where D >= D' : Answer is positive.
 A_max is "+".
 Aka positive-answer-subtraction.
+Aka SUB
   - Subtraction where D < D' : Answer is negative.
 A_max is "-".
 Aka negative-answer-subtraction.
+Aka NEG
 - For subtraction questions:
   - The model must determine if D < D' before token A_max
   - D < D' is calculated as Dn < D'n or (Dn = D'n and (Dn-1 < D'n-1 or (Dn-2 = D'n-1 and ( ...